aayushsingh8217/LeetcodeProblem_Solutions/README.md

-# LeetcodeProblem_Solutions
+# Leetcode_GFG_Problem_Solutions
-Here is the Solution of the questions solved by me on Leetcode In C++.
+Here is the Solution of the questions solved by me on various coding platform In C++.
-# LeetCode Solutions in C++
+# Solutions in C++

-This repository contains my solutions to various LeetCode problems implemented in C++.
+This repository contains my solutions to various LeetCode/GFG problems implemented in C++.
 Each solution is accompanied by some comments that explains the logic(English and Hinglish)

-Feel free to browse through the solutions and use them as a reference for your own problem-solving journey on LeetCode.
+Feel free to browse through the solutions and use them as a reference for your own problem-solving journey on various coding patforms.

 ## Table of Contents